btray900/freshly/README.md

 ## post

-Post exploitation results inan succesfful crack of one of users passwords on the Freshly VM.
+Post exploitation results in a successful crack of one of users passwords on the Freshly VM.
+More may be crackable, I did not let the rockyou run complete.

 ![Alt text](./crack.png?raw=true)